WebOfTrust/signify/protocol.md

 4. Group Keys - Signify Client/KERIA Service AIDs participating in a distributed group multisig AID.
 5. HSM Keys - Signify Client uses a Signify HSM Integration Module (SHIM) to manage keys and signatures.

 For all key generation methods, the Signify Client creates and signs all KERI events, credentials, etc. ensuring that unencrypted private key material never leaves the client.
-The key generate methods are descrive in more detail in the following sections.
+The key generate methods are described in more detail in the following sections.

 ### Salty Keys
 The Salty Key algorithm is used to create a hierarchical deterministic key chain for each AID by generating a unique random salt for each AID and stretching the salt using Argon2 with a `path` that is calculated from the AIDs index relative to all other AIDs and the key index calculated by the total number of signing and rotation keys over the lifetime of the AID.